croaky/laptop/books/sicp.md

           "Insufficient funds"))))
 ```

-Combining `set!` with local variables is the general programming technique
+Combining `set!` with local vars is the general programming technique
 we will use for constructing computational objects with local state.

-When we first introduced procedures,
+When we first introduced procs,
 we also introduced the substitution model of evaluation (section 1.1.5)
-to provide an interpretation of what procedure application means.
+to provide an interpretation of what proc application means.
 When we introduce assignment into our language,
-substitution is no longer an adequate model of procedure application.
+substitution is no longer an adequate model of proc application.

-This procedure returns a bank account object with a specified initial balance:
+This proc returns a bank account object with a specified initial balance:

 ```lisp
 (define (make-account balance)